Spikarija/ARKCommerce/FINALISED UX TEST RUN.md

 ### **Finalised UX Test Run Demonstration**

-**A detailed walthrough as if carried out by a WooCommerce online merchant invilving user registration, plugin deployment, and execution of a test payment using sandbox mode that employs DARK Devnet blockchain and its token, DARK.
-ARK Mainnet blockchain and its token ARK are identical, the only difference being that using them costs a transaction fee, whereas DARK tokens are freely available either through KristjanK's DARK Paper Wallet Generator or ARK Official Slack.**
+**A detailed walthrough as if carried out by a WooCommerce online merchant invilving user registration, plugin deployment, and execution of a test payment using sandbox mode that employs DARK Devnet blockchain and its token, DARK.**

+ARK Mainnet blockchain and its token ARK are identical, the only difference being that using them costs a transaction fee, whereas DARK tokens are freely available either through KristjanK's DARK Paper Wallet Generator or ARK Official Slack.

-For the sake ov brevity, omitted are WooCommerce customer emails and ARKCommerce administrator emails, both have been featured in this repo under "testing" and "UI testing" folders.
+For the sake of brevity, omitted are WooCommerce customer emails and ARKCommerce administrator emails, both have been featured in this repo under "testing" and "UI testing" folders.

 ----------